 The deemed employer may change the selected amount for its volunteer forces at any time by notifying the WSIB in writing.
 For benefit purposes, the change is effective the date the written notice is received by the WSIB.

-However, the WSIB uses the highest amount selected during the year to determine the insurable earnings for premium calculations.
+However, the WSIB uses the highest amount selected during the year to determine the insurable earnings for premium calculations, subject to the maximum for insurable earnings.

 Reporting earnings for volunteer forces